oxypteros/alpha-docs/config/languages-toml.en.md

 - Only **two** or **three-letter** codes are valid here.
 - For *region* or *variants* of the language, use the `languageCode` key.

-weight
-: `weight = 1` --- (**integer, recommended**)
-: Sets the order of the languages.
-Lower values have priority.

 languageName
 : `languageName = "English"` --- (**string, recommended**)
-: Full display name of the language, shown in the language switch.
+: Full display name of the language.
+Shown in the language switch.
-: If missing, triggers the `liva-lang-100` error.
+: If missing, triggers the `liva-cfg-113` error.

 languageCode
 : `languageCode = "en-US"`--- (**string**, optional)
 : The IETF language tag used to define the content language for **browsers** and **search engines**.
 : Can be a simple two-letter code (`en`), a language-region pair (`fr-CA`), or a more specific form like `hy-Latn-IT-arevela`.
 For valid formats and examples, refer to [RFC 5646 Appendix A.](https://datatracker.ietf.org/doc/html/rfc5646#appendix-A)
 : If omitted, the language code from the section will be used.

+weight
+: `weight = 1` --- (**integer, recommended**)
+: Sets the order of the languages.
+Lower values have priority.
+: If missing, triggers the `liva-cfg-112` warning.